lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 * 3 day trip in nature with my husband and parents to clear my head
 * Coming back and thinking about what I need versus what I want

 Here's what I _want:_ to mentor someone and provide them with real world experience to hone or build their skillsets.
 I want to help and encourage the next set of solopreneurs.
 The problem with this is that it takes time.
 A lot of it.
 And with the complexity of living in Taiwan (time zones are hard) and the current speed at which I expect things to be done, I may not be in the right headspace or phase to dedicate that time to somebody.
-I realize I wasn't quite ready yet to be that mentor for somebody.
+I realized that I am not quite ready yet to be that mentor for somebody.

-Here's what I _need_: someone to do the work I don't want to do quickly, efficiently and without too much supervision from me so I can reclaim that time and spend it on the things under Column A (things I wish I had more time to do).
+Here's what I _need_: someone to do the work I don't want to do quickly, efficiently, to my standards and without too much supervision from me so I can reclaim that time and spend it on the things under Column A (things I wish I had more time to do).
 Mostly the tasks under Column B involve include copywriting, content writing, and other marketing tasks.
 Essentially, I need a marketing assistant/writer.

 This was kind of an awful mental round-trip I took but I think it was necessary.
 It was also a good exercise in being vulnerable and honest with my shortcomings.
 I sent a reply to everyone who took the time to apply for my listing explaining the above.